 Leading the Clean Energy Transition

-Our maritime services are essential for the construction and ongoing operations and maintenance of offshore wind farms that produce clean renewable electricity, and for the storage and transportation of low-carbon gases including LNG and ammonia - a carrier of hydrogen.
+Our maritime services are essential for the construction and ongoing operations and maintenance of offshore energy projects that produce cleaner energy with lower emissions, and for the storage and transportation of low-carbon gases including LNG and ammonia - a carrier of hydrogen.

 In a future where green hydrogen and its derivatives such as green ammonia are produced using renewable electricity from offshore wind, and as blue hydrogen and its derivatives such as blue ammonia, are produced using carbon capture, our services will be used by our global energy customers across the renewable energy value chain.